Consider using this gentle Guided Self-Enquiry to facilitate your daily sadhana (spiritual practice)

 Please subscribe to receive future videos and support this channel!

 Advaita Bodha Deepika was one of Ramana Maharshi’s favourite scriptures and he often recommended it for seekers to read.
-It comprises a structured and comprehensive explanation of the various methods of Advaita Vedanta.
+It is one of the few traditional scriptures that comprises a structured and comprehensive explanation of the various methods of Advaita Vedanta.
 All chapters of this work are great, but this following chapter on ‘Sakshatkara’ or ‘Realisation’ has some key teachings that are often lost in some contemporaneous renditions of Advaita Vedanta and nondual teachings in general.

 The chapter starts with a recap of what has been discussed thus far in preceding chapters, and I have added bold type for emphasis of what I felt are some key points: